 Cognitive Behavioral Therapy (CBT) is, at its core, a combination of the fields of cognitive and behavioral psychology.
 It is based on the idea that psychological concerns are often manifested and maintained through distorted thoughts and maladaptive behavior.
 Sessions are focused on current problems and encourage the development of solutions to those problems.
 The goal of therapy is to support the client in developing and implementing effective strategies to reduce psychological distress.
 Research has shown that CBT has the ability to significantly reduce the symptoms of PTSD.4

 Eye Movement Desensitization and Reprocessing

-The current understanding of the development of PTSD involves dysregulation among a branch of the nervous system known as the autonomic nervous system (ANS).
-The ANS has a direct role in how the body responds to stress.9 There are a number of botanical medicines that can impact the stress response (adaptogens) and the balance of the nervous system (nervines).
+The current understanding of the development of PTSD involves dysregulation in a branch of the nervous system known as the autonomic nervous system (ANS).
+The ANS has a direct role in how the body responds to stress.8 There are a number of botanical medicines that can impact the stress response (adaptogens) and the balance of the nervous system (nervines).
 Though certainly not an exhaustive list, herbal formulas containing herbs such as eleuthero (Eleutherococcus senticosus), licorice (Glycyrrhiza glabra), wild yam (Dioscorea villosa), Schisandra (Schisandra chinensis), oats (Avena sativa), Holy Basil (Ocimum sanctum), and Rhodiola (Rhodiola rosea) may be particularly useful.